I've tried dozens of hair dryers, but the mdlondon BLOW Hair Dryer is the one I use most

 • Warranty: 3 years

-MD London BLOW Hair Dryer ready for testing
+The mdlondon BLOW Hair Dryer ready for testing

 (Image credit: Jess Beech)

-How does the MD London BLOW Hair Dryer perform?
+How does the mdlondon BLOW Hair Dryer perform?

 (Image credit: Jess Beech)

-I know you shouldn’t judge a tool by its size, but there was part of me that thought this might only be as good as a travel hairdryer rather than one to knock my beloved Dyson Supersonic off the top spot.
+I know you shouldn’t judge a tool by its size, but I'll admit there was part of me that thought this might only be as good as a travel hairdryer rather than one to knock my beloved Dyson Supersonic off the top spot.

-How does the MD London BLOW Hair Dryer compare?
+How does the mdlondon BLOW Hair Dryer compare?

 Should I buy the MD London BLOW Hair Dryer?